Agies Paraskies, Archanes – Asterousia

 Location and Key Features

-The village is built at an altitude of 360 meters and is located along the road leading to Kastelli Pediados.
-Agriculture, particularly vineyards, raisins, and olive cultivation, is the primary occupation of the residents.
-The village features a primary school and a regional medical clinic.
+The village sits on a hillside at an altitude of 360 meters, providing scenic views of the surrounding area.
+It is located along the road to Kastelli Pediados.
+The main occupation of the residents is agriculture, with a focus on vineyards, raisins, and olive cultivation.
+The village has a primary school and a regional medical clinic.
+It is one of the largest villages in the Archanes-Asterousia municipality.

 Historical Context

-Records from the late 16th century refer to the village as Epano Agies Paraskies (Upper Saint Paraskevis) with 171 inhabitants and Kato Agies Paraskies (Lower Saint Paraskevis) with 124 inhabitants.
-Its proximity to the historic Agarathos Monastery is believed to have significantly influenced the intellectual development of the village’s residents.
+Records from the late 16th century mention the village as Epano Agies Paraskies (Upper Saint Paraskevis) with 171 inhabitants and Kato Agies Paraskies (Lower Saint Paraskevis) with 124 inhabitants.
+Its proximity to the historic Agarathos Monastery is believed to have played a role in the intellectual development of the village’s residents.

 Points of Interest

-• Byzantine Jewelry Hoard: In the broader vicinity of Agies Paraskies, at the location of Porteles, the largest hoard of Byzantine jewelry was discovered.
-These well-preserved gold hyperpyra coins from the reign of Nikephoros Phokas are currently housed in the Heraklion Archaeological Museum.
+• Byzantine Jewelry Hoard: The largest hoard of Byzantine jewelry was discovered in the Porteles area near Agies Paraskies.
+The well-preserved gold hyperpyra coins from the reign of Nikephoros Phokas are now in the Heraklion Archaeological Museum.

-• Kelia Settlement: Agies Paraskies is one of the largest villages in the Archanes-Asterousia municipality.
-The smaller settlement of Kelia falls under its local community.
-Kelia, situated at an altitude of 360 meters and 21 kilometers from Heraklion, had a population of 81 according to the 2011 census.
-Following the population exchange between Greece and Turkey in 1923, the village was inhabited by refugees from Asia Minor.
+• Kelia Settlement: This smaller settlement is part of the Agies Paraskies local community.
+It is located at an altitude of 360 meters and is 21 kilometers from Heraklion.
+In the 2011 census, Kelia had a population of 81.
+After the population exchange between Greece and Turkey in 1923, the village was inhabited by refugees from Asia Minor.

 • Historical References: The village is mentioned in records from the late 16th century as Epano Agies Paraskies and Kato Agies Paraskies.